gabbersepp/dev.to-posts/blog-posts/net-internals/digging-into-callbacks/digging-into-callbacks.md

 }
 ```

-# Retriving stacktraces
+# Retrieving stacktraces
 Let's say you want to observe all allocations of type `CatBowlEmptyException` and print out the stacktrace so you know where this happened.
-Fortunatelly the Profiler API provides you the `ICorProfilerInfo2::DoStackSnapshot` method which requests a stacktrace of the current thread (or of another one, but I won't cover this here).
+Fortunately the Profiler API provides you the `ICorProfilerInfo2::DoStackSnapshot` method which requests a stacktrace of the current thread (or of another one, but I won't cover this here).
 It awaits a pointer to a function that is called for every frame in the stacktrace.
 The requesting and the providing of the frames are synchronous which means, the next line after `DoStackSnapshot` is executed after the last frame was reported.

 ## Activate
 You must use the flag `COR_PRF_ENABLE_STACK_SNAPSHOT` to be able to request snapshots: